 How often per day you feed your dog depends on its age.
 Younger puppies need to be fed around four times per day.
 At three months old, reduce feeding to three times per day.
 At six months of age and beyond, feed twice per day.

 Some owners feed their pups a raw diet, meaning completely untouched meats with the bone left in.
 This essentially means buying uncooked meat, taking it out of the package, and giving it straight to your dog (yes, with the bone in).

 The choice is up to you.
 A raw diet is controversial, with some saying it’s the only diet a dog should ever eat, but it does come at a significantly higher price.
 Choose the option most feasible for you; no matter what you choose, make sure the diet is high-quality and can support your large breed.

-Puppies consume around 580lbs of dog food per year, where adults consume around 610 lbs per year.
+Puppies consume around 580 lbs of dog food per year, whereas adults consume around 610 lbs per year.
 Feeding a puppy costs, on average, $645 per year, whereas feeding an adult Boerboel costs, on average, $555, as high as $945 per year.

 Since their coat is short, Boerboels do not need extensive grooming.
 Weekly brushing with a grooming mitt or soft-bristle brush helps keep your dog looking great.
 Brushing also distributes skin oils across the body and promotes hair growth.

 Take notice of any sensitive areas, and ensure you’re being gentle when brushing those areas.
 During regular grooming, inspect your dog for fleas and parasites.
 They need baths only on occasion.
 Keep the water lukewarm and dry your dog off with towels when done.
 Never use hair dryers made for humans, as those are far too hot for dogs.